Frequently Asked Questions

 I DON’T HAVE A KEY FOR THE RANGE YET, SO WHEN CAN I SHOOT ?

 There is always a designated time on Saturday from 1 to 3 pm that the range will be open.
 It is called the “club shoot” but doesn’t mean that there is a competition going on.
-You can drag out a target and shoot to your hearts content.
+You can drag out a target and shoot to your heart’s content.
+Please take the opportunity to share a target with another member and meet someone new.

-Outside of this particular time you can generally shoot whenever there is other people shooting as well.
-Saturday mornings and Sundays there is very often people at the range.
-There is a FB Messenger group for sharing when the range is open – you can ask to join this group (MGAC Outdoor Range Availability)
+Outside of this particular time you can generally shoot whenever there are other people shooting, such as when a programme is on at the range.
+On Saturday mornings and Sundays there are very often people at the range.
+There is a WhatsApp group for sharing when the range is open – you can join this group (MGAC Outdoor range availability announcements) and learn about the other groups in our WhatsApp Community.

 HOW DO I KNOW WHAT EQUIPMENT IS SUITABLE FOR ME TO BUY ?